 "It's freezing down here!"
-Reece complained, rubbing his hands together.
+Tyler complained, rubbing his hands together.

-"Well, we are in Antarctica," Muki replied sagely, a smile on her face as she played with her purple fleece, which trailed just a bit over her hands.
+"Well, we are in Antarctica," Muki replied sagely, a smile on her face as she played with her purple fleece, the sleeves of which trailed just a bit over her hands.

 "I don't understand how you can even look at that color, let alone wear it," the major said, shooting Muki a dubious look.

-"Well, it's not like it was our fault or anything that everyone's hair turned purple," Kira commented, her voice neutral.
+"Well, it's not like it was our fault or anything that everyone's hair turned purple," Kira commented, her tone suspiciously neutral.
 "Besides, Dr. Fraiser found an antidote within the week anyway."

-Reece stared at her.
-"What's up with you, Feldin?
+Tyler stared at her.
+"What's up with you Feldin?
 You hate the cold at least ten times more than both of us put together, but you've barely said anything since we got here!"
 The redhead gave no reply, simply looked away pointedly.

-"A ninja does not complain, does not show weakness," Feldin recited tonelessly.
+"A ninja does not complain, does not show weakness," she said flatly.

-"She's just upset that Dr. Jackson's off the base's bachelor list now," Muki imparted to Tyler, who grinned.
+"She's just upset that Dr. Jackson's off the base's bachelor list now that him and Colonel Carter are dating," Muki said to Tyler, who grinned.

 "Ah, so that's why!
-Well, Feldin, it's probably about time you moved on, you know.
-I mean, you practically stalked the guy, and-" He cut off as a kunai flew past him, barely grazing his cheek.
-It 'twanged,' firmly stuck in the wall behind him.
+Well Feldin, it's probably about time you moved on, you know.
+I mean, you practically stalked the guy, and-" He cut off as a knife flew past him, barely grazing his cheek.
+It "twanged", firmly stuck in the wall behind him.

-Kira turned, her pale blue-grey eyes icy.
+Kira turned, her pale blue eyes icy as their environment.
 "I thought we agreed never to speak of that again," she said quietly.
 "And for your information, I did not stalk him."
 Striding past her CO, she pulled the knife out of the wall, and then twirled it.
 "I merely happened to see Dr. Jackson drink coffee many times.
 There is such a thing as coincidence, after all."
-The weapon then disappeared somewhere on her person.
+The weapon disappeared somewhere on her person.
 "Now come on, didn't Muki say Dr. Beckett wanted to see us?"

 "Oi!
-Earth to a-pa-shousa, Earth to a-pa-shousa!(1)" Reece was jarred out of his thoughts by the dulcet tones of his 2IC, who was currently scowling at the moment.
-"Are you just going to stand there till I dye your hair rainbow?"
+Earth to ahondara shousa, Earth to ahondara shousa!"
+Reece was jarred out of his thoughts by the dulcet tones of his 2IC, who was currently scowling at the moment.
+"Are you just going to stand there till I shave your head?"

-"You know, it's very unbecoming to threaten a superior officer, Feldin," he huffed, hurrying to catch up to his two female teammates.
+"You know, it's very unbecoming to threaten a superior officer, Feldin," he huffed, hurrying to catch up to his teammates.
 "You could get court-martialed for it someday."

 "Hey, I think I found the infirmary!"
 Muki interrupted their banter.

 The team entered the room, which was decorated rather sparsely.
-Aside from the medical equipment, there were a few cots, but that was the extent.
-At a desk in the corner sat a man wearing a blue fleece, and slight stubble decorating his chin.
+Aside from the medical equipment there were a few cots, but that was the extent of the furnishings.
+At a desk in the corner sat a man wearing a blue fleece.
+He had slight stubble decorating his chin.
 At the sound of the three entering the room, he looked up.

 "Ah!
-Ye must here for your blood test results," Dr. Carson Beckett announced, his voice permeated with a Scottish brogue.
+You must here for your blood test results," Dr. Carson Beckett announced, his brogue confirming his nationality just as much as the Scottish flag patch on his upper arm.

 "Yup, that we are, Doc.
 Well, I assume we are, since all Muki told us was that you wanted to see us."
-Tyler sent her a look, his eyebrow raised.
+Tyler sent her a look, one eyebrow raised.

 "You know me!
-Things go in one ear and out the other!" the girl defended herself, almost, but not-quite pouting.
+Things go in one ear and out the other!" she defended herself, almost but not quite pouting.

-"Well, in any case, that is why ye are supposed to be here," Beckett interrupted.
+"Well in any case, that is why you are supposed to be here," Beckett confirmed.
 He rifled through some files in the piles of papers on his desk.
 "Ah!
 Here they are," he said, plucking a couple of papers from one of the overly tall piles.
 Looking the results over, he smiled, then looked at Kira.
 "Congratulations, Lieutenant Feldin, you have the active ATA gene."

 "Great!
-Why am I supposed to be excited again?" she asked, a slightly confused expression falling over her face.
-Reece sighed sufferingly.
+Why am I supposed to be excited again?" she asked with a raised eyebrow.
+Reece sighed sufferingly, dragging one hand down his face.

 "Carson!"
 A man wearing an orange fleece marched purposefully into the room, barely even glancing at SG-13 as he brushed past them.
 "I need you to try the control chair."

-"Rodney, I've already told ye, I'm not going to sit in that bloody thing," the Scot protested.
+"Rodney, I've already told you, I'm not going to sit in that bloody thing," the Scot protested.
 "Can't you get someone else to do it?"

 "I've already tried everyone else," Rodney said.
 "You are the only one who hasn't even so much as sat in it yet!"

-Kira looked up as if she was suddenly realizing where she was.
+Kira looked up, blinking rapidly as if she was suddenly realizing where she was.
 "Wait, what?
 You're offering me as a pig?" she questioned incredulously.

-"Um, Feldin, I think you mean guinea pig?"
-Reece confirmed.
+"Uh Feldin, I think you mean guinea pig?"
+Tyler questioned.

 The redhead snapped her fingers, pointing at him.
 "Yes!
-That's the English term, a guinea pig, and I can't believe you're throwing me to the wolves!" she broke into a rant at Carson.
+That's the English term, a guinea pig, and I can't believe you're throwing me to the wolves!" she huffed at Carson.

-"I think he strikes me more as a wolverine, neechan," Muki input.
-They all stared at her, trying to absorb the teen's random comment.
+"I think he strikes me more as a wolverine," Muki offered her two cents.
+They all stared at her, trying to absorb the teen's observation.

 "Not even going to ask what that was about," the scientist muttered under his breath, "but you-" he pointed at Kira, "are going to sit in the control chair, as well as you, Carson!"
-The doctor grumbled something in Gaelic, most likely insulting the Canadian.
+The medical doctor grumbled under his breath, most likely something insulting.

-"And just why to I have to sit in this chair thingy?" the lieutenant inquired while raising an eyebrow, her voice deceptively calm.
+"And just why to I have to sit in this chair thingy?" the lieutenant inquired, her voice deceptively calm.

-"Because, since you three are on the expedition, you're going to have to get acquainted with Ancient technology sooner or later, and it's better sooner than later.
-Besides, we haven't determined the strength of some people's ATA genes, and it's easiest to find it by interfacing with Ancient tech."
-The scientist finished his explanation, a smug 'Ha-you-can't-get-out-of-this' look on his face.
+"Because, assuming you three are on the expedition, which is really the only reason you'd be here getting blood results from Carson, you're going to have to get acquainted with Ancient technology sooner or later, and it's better sooner than later.
+Besides, we haven't determined the strength of some people's ATA gene, and it's easiest to find it by interfacing with Ancient tech."
+The scientist finished his explanation with a smug "Ha-you-can't-get-out-of-this" look.

 "Fine, but a word of caution," Feldin warned.
-"You annoy me anymore after I try out your precious chair, and I will dye your hair the same color as your jacket."
+"You annoy me anymore after I try out your precious chair, and your hair will become the same color as your jacket."
 And with that ominous statement, she left the infirmary.

 Rodney and Carson stared the way she'd gone.
 "W-would she really do that?" the scientist asked nervously.

 "Yeah, she would," Tyler nodded.
-"Feldin doesn't make threats lightly."
+"Feldin doesn't make threats about people's hair lightly."

 "If it makes you feel any better, I think you would look nice with orange hair," Muki smiled.
-Somehow that didn't make Rodney feel very reassured.
+Somehow that didn't reassure Rodney very much.

 It also didn't help that he was in Antarctica, the one continent that he'd hoped to never set foot on again, seeing as how he'd nearly died both times he'd been there.
-As statistics go, that was a 100% rate on the chances he was going to die.
-When he told that to Daniel, though, the archaeologist had merely replied, "Yeah, sure, Jack.
+As statistics go, that was a pretty high rate on the chances he was going to die, or be confronted with a life threatening situation.
+When he told that to Daniel though, the archaeologist had merely replied, "Yeah, sure Jack.
 I gotta go, Sam's got coffee."

 And wasn't his best friend such the lucky person, to actually have someone to make him coffee?
 Even though Jack was a general now, he didn't get all the perks that he thought he'd get.
 What was the fun of being a general if you had to make your own coffee?